 Weld Joints

 Weld joints will adhere to customer-provided specifications.
-Welds without explicit requirements will be cleaned to remove slag or contamination and will not be painted until after inspection.
+Workers will clean welds without explicit requirements to remove slag or contamination and wait to paint them until after inspection.

 Countersinks